mouseless/json-concepts/buildrjs/specs/00-usecases/01-render-text-using-a-template-with-any-json.md

 # Render text using a template with any json

+## Case

-Case: There is a json and a template, but they don't match
+There is a json and a template, but they don't match.

-Steps to follow;
+## Solution

 - Create concepts for json
 - Create concepts for template